anuraag-khare/python-projects/Selenium/README.md

-This is python werb crawling script written using selenium module.
+This is python web crawling script written using selenium module.

 This script automates the whatsapp web wherein users are given the following options:- 1.Send a Text message to any of your contacts (Users have the option to set the frequency of the message)